ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 ### Client-Server Communication — POST Request

-When a user first starts the game, they have to enter a username and select their house. `userEventListeners()` adds an event listener to the submit button, so after they click on the submit button, the `createUser()` method is called on the User instance:
+When a user first starts the game, they have to enter a username and select their house. `userEventListeners()` adds an event listener to the submit button, so after they click on the submit button the `createUser()` method is called on the User instance:

 ```
 createUser(event) {